Revisiting closed asymptotic couples: Closed -couples of Hahn Type

 \section{Closed $H$-couples of Hahn Type}

 So far we have treated $H$-couples over $\k$ as one-sorted structures, by keeping $\k$ fixed and having for each scalar $c$ a separate unary function symbol that is interpreted as scalar multiplication by $c$.
 We now go to the setting where an $H$-couple over $\k$ is viewed as a $2$-sorted structure with $\k$ as a second sort, and thus with ``Hahn type'' as a first-order condition.
 Extending an $H$-couple may now involve extending $\k$, so we begin with a subsection on the process of scalar extension for Hahn spaces.
+We remind the reader that the ordered scalar field $\k$ is not necessarily real closed.